Working with schools

 - Best practice drug education advocates that students be actively engaged in their learning as opposed to being a passive observer.
 Information sessions, lectures, presentations or multimedia presentations without interactive learning during or after the event are ineffective for student learning.

-When collaborating with NSW government schools in areas of health or drug education through PDHPE or Crossroads, external providers must abide by the following conditions:
+When collaborating with NSW government schools in areas of health or drug education through PDHPE or Life Ready, external providers must abide by the following conditions:

 - duty of care rests with the principal and is not transferable to the external provider